violetexistence/prep/pathfinder/curse_of_the_crimson_throne/Gray Maiden Archetype.md

 ---

 You no longer fall unconscious at 0 HP.
-Instead, the first time per day you would be reduced to 0 HP, you may choose to remain at 1 HP and become Doomed 1.
+Instead, the first time per day you would be reduced to 0 HP, you may choose to remain at 1 HP, gain temporary HP equal to your level, and become Doomed 1.
 If you already have the Doomed condition, it increases by 1 instead.
 This cannot prevent your death if Doomed 4 or greater.
+After using this feat you may Stride up to your speed or make a Strike as a free action.

 ```